NaughtonLab/naughtonlab.github.io_archive/_pages/publications.md

 nav_order: 3
 ---

+These publications are provided to the academic community for use in teaching and research.
+All copyrights remain with the appropriate parties as listed in the publications themselves.

 #### <b>Preprints</b>

 Naughton N,  Cahoon S,  Sutton B, and Georgiadis JG. **[Accelerated, physics-inspired inference of skeletal muscle microstructure from diffusion-weighted MRI](https://arxiv.org/abs/2306.11125){: target="_blank"}**. **arXiv:2306.11125**